arqex/worker-function/README.md

 # worker-function
-Create functions that are executed inside of a webworker and return promises.
+Create functions that are executed inside of web workers and return promises.

-Allows to create inline web workers without the need of creating single files for them.
+Allows to create inline web workers without the need of creating new files for them.
 Have a look at the example:

 ```js
 const WorkerFunction = require('worker-function');